cython/cython/docs/src/userguide/extension_types.rst

 parameter of the methods of that type, but in other cases you will have to use a type declaration.

-For example, in the following function
+For example, in the following function:

 .. tabs::